fracture91/turnout-c/README.txt

 2. Used getpass in superLogin to prevent buffer overflows which could allow a user to log in with an incorrect password, or potentially execute arbitrary code.

+3. Escape SQL input with mysql_real_escape_string.
+This prevents SQL injection attacks through the username input when changing grades, and through the USERNAME environment variable.